Tatwi/QBasic/README.md

 - Various BASIC programs that I created for testing/learning/fun.
 - Includes an archive of some of the stuff I did in school in the early 1990s.

-**/NOTES**
+**/WIKI**
-- Information and observations related to my modern use of QBasic.
+- Information and observations related to my use of QBasic.

 ## Disclaimer